Long Term Care Planning Month – Oct. 1, 2026

 Long Term Care Planning Month FAQs

-What are the three main types of long-term care facilities?
+What types of services does long-term care include?

 How to Observe Long Term Care Planning Month